BMW X7 review - Engines, performance and drive

 Engines, 0-60 acceleration and top speed

 The X7 comes with a choice of powerful engines, none of which have fewer than six cylinders.
-The xDrive30d is the cheapest choice and also the most efficient; its twin-turbo 3.0-litre straight six diesel produces 261bhp while returning up to 33.6mpg.
-There’s plenty of torque available low in the rev-range so acceleration is decent: 0-62mph officially takes seven seconds, while our tests measured the 0-60mph sprint at 6.7 seconds and 30-70mph at 6.4 seconds.
-It may be the least powerful engine in the range, but the xDrive30d is more than adequate and is our preferred option.
+The xDrive40d is the cheapest choice and also the most efficient; its twin-turbo 3.0-litre straight-six diesel produces 335bhp while returning up to 36.2mpg.
+There’s plenty of torque available low in the rev-range so acceleration is decent: 0-62mph officially takes 6.1 seconds.

 There are two petrol options: the entry-level xDrive40i and the high-performance M50i.
 The former has 335bhp and the latter 523bhp, powered by 3.0-litre straight-six and 4.4-litre V8 engines respectively.
 Neither will be kind to your wallet but the less powerful xDrive40i may suit lower-mileage users.
 The M50i gets to 62mph from rest in a faintly ridiculous 4.7 seconds – just one second slower than the BMW M850i coupe that shares its engine.

 - 1BMW X7 reviewThe BMW X7 is one of the largest and most luxurious SUVs money can buy